Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 But for this project, I wanted to be able to see more of the brick because it’s pretty brick, and I didn’t want that completely covered or lost, as it would have been with the whitewash technique used in our family room.
 These images were what I was aiming for:

 LOOOOVELY, no?
-Now this one is a bit whitewashed throughout.
 I wanted a tad more brick showing through, and a little more choppy/uneven look.

-This one is pretty picture perfect, I think.
-On a side note…check out that gorgeous slate roof and the patina on the downspout…makes my heart go pitter patter.
+This version below is pretty picture-perfect, I think.
+On a side note…check out that gorgeous slate roof and the patina on the downspout…makes my heart go pitter-patter.

 2. Start with clean brick with WHITE grout.

-Less than Perfect Life of Bliss (tutorial for exterior application)
+- Less than Perfect Life of Bliss – tutorial for exterior application of a mortar wash

 3. Prep your workspace.